metamaden/seed_series/README.md

 This series applies the [Inception V3](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html) Deep Dream image filter algorithm to a fine art image.
 Code for this project comes from this tutorial, with light modifications.
 The base image for this series is "Flowers in a Rococo Vase" by Paul Cézanne, and was downloaded from the National Gallery of Art website [here](https://www.nga.gov/collection/art-object-page.46580.html).

 Images in this series were captured over the course of a single continuous run of model training, where training progress is denoted by the "steps" in file names.
 Before training, the seed of 1 was set to ensure run reproducibility.
+The images are available as NFTs from the [Rococo flowers](https://opensea.io/collection/rococo-flowers) collection on OpenSea.
 An example of the image at step 50 is shown:

 ![Rococo flowers, step 50, seed 1](https://github.com/metamaden/seed_series/blob/main/series/generative/rococo_flowers/img/rococo-flowers_step50_seed1.jpg?raw=true)